Last modified: July 1, 2022, 8:42 a.m.

 A very common migrant in Belgium, and present every year, occasionally in large numbers.

-Leggs are laid singly on the underside of leaves ans flowers of the host plant.
-Pupation in a flimsy cocoon nearby the soil among foliage or in leaf litter.
 Adult moths visit flowers of a.o.
 Lonicera spp., Phlox spp. and Saponaria spp.
-They use to 'sunbade' in front of warm walls or rocks while flying.
-During mild winters the species is able to hibernate as an adult in sheltered places like outbuildings, crevices and holes in walls and trees and it will probably become a breeding resident in small numbers in near future.
+They are active during the day and used to 'sunbathe' in front of warm walls or rocks while flying.
+During mild winters the species can hibernate as an adult in sheltered places like outbuildings, crevices, and holes in walls and trees and it will probably become a breeding resident in small numbers shortly.